mishin/bottlerockets/README.md

 # Use Cases

 - Run commands with expensive setup/teardown operations
-- Run a persistent task queue server
+- Run a persistent task queue server with mocha-filled results
 - CLI interface for your project commands
 - Run commands in a REPL environment
 - Easily scale your bottlerockets